adfec/docker-commands/README.md

     docker run --name website -v E:/html:/usr/share/nginx/html:ro -d -p 3000:80 nginx docker run --name website -v E:/html:/usr/share/nginx/html -d -p 3000:80 nginx

-Run sharing volume between containers
+Sharing volume between containers as a copy

     docker run --name website-copy --volumes-from website -d -p 8080:80 nginx

+To explore the content inside the container.
+When the bash command is not available, first you need to inspect (find below) the container and look for "Cmd", there you might find the right way to invoke the console

+    docker exec -it website bash

 ## Docker file

 The next sample is the basic structure of a static image created using a Dockerfile.
-This file has no extensio and just this plain name
+This file has no extension and just this plain name

     FROM nginx:latest
     ADD . /usr/share/nginx/html